 4. Daedalus Taught His Nephew

 Daedalus lived in Athens with his son, Icarus.
-In some versions of the myth, Daedalus had another son named Iapyx, who was interested in medicine — but most versions of the myth focus on Daedalus and Icarus’ relationship.
+In some versions of the myth, he had another son named Iapyx, who was interested in medicine — but most versions of the myth focus on Daedalus and Icarus’ relationship.
 While Daedalus was a very skilled craftsman, Icarus did not have his father’s talent nor his interest in craft.

-Instead, Daedalus taught his craft to his nephew, Perdix.
-As a young boy, Perdix had shown a huge interest in Daedalus’ inventions, and he had shown signs of becoming a talented inventor himself.
+Instead, he taught his craft to his nephew, Perdix.
+As a young boy, Perdix had shown a huge interest in his uncles’ inventions, and he had shown signs of becoming a talented inventor himself.
 One of Perdix’s inventions was a saw.
 He found a fish skeleton on the beach one day and took the jagged structure of the spine and attached it to a stick of metal.
 This became the first model for a saw, which has become a staple of toolbox equipment.
 In addition, Perdix is said to have invented the first compass.

 5. A Dark and Jealous Side

 At first, Daedalus was overjoyed to have an enthusiastic apprentice in Perdix.
-However, dark jealousy soon began to worm its way into Daedalus’ mind.
-Daedalus very much enjoyed his reputation as a brilliant inventor, and he grew resentful of the idea that this young boy could surpass him.
+However, dark jealousy soon began to worm its way into his mind.
+He very much enjoyed his reputation as a brilliant inventor, and he grew resentful of the idea that this young boy could surpass him.
 Clouded by envy, one myth proposes that Daedalus pushed Perdix off the Acropolis, which was one of the highest points in Athens.

 As Perdix plummeted to his death, Athena turned him into a partridge, and so saved him from death.
 Partridges nest either on the ground or in low greenery, such as hedges and shrubs; the bird is wary of heights.
 Whilst Perdix would never be able to practice his craft again, Daedalus would face punishment.
-The Athenians charged Daedalus with murder and so Daedalus and Icarus fled to Crete.
+The Athenians charged him with murder and so he and Icarus fled to Crete.

 6. The First Dancefloor

 King Minos of Crete welcomed Daedalus and Icarus heartily — and greedily.
 Daedalus’ reputation preceded him, and King Minos was overjoyed to hire him as his personal engineer.
-Daedalus won the hearts of the Cretans by inventing animated toys for children and the first dance floor for Princess Ariadne.
+He won the hearts of the Cretans by inventing animated toys for children and the first dance floor for Princess Ariadne.
 Ariadne is often associated with spiral imagery; first for the labyrinthine meandering patterns of the dancing floor, and second for the movement of dance.
 Ariadne was famous in Cretan legend for her skill at dancing and her involvement in dancing rituals led to her title as the Great Goddess.

 Brewster Ghiselin describes the dancefloor: “On the pavement of Ariadne’s dancing-place the master builder Daedalus inlaid in white marble a pattern of mosaic for the guidance of the dancers, not to the end of constricting their movements but to show simultaneously the ground of accord on which they were moving and the limits of settled order their movements would be constantly transcending….”